 A little more than half of participants (53.7%, n=30) have not been employed in the past 12 months, and almost thirteen percent (12.5%, n=7) are unemployed due to challenges related to COVID-19.
 Approximately thirty-four percent (33.93%, n=19) are currently employed.
-This data is relatively consistent with recent national estimates of unemployment rates among people experiencing homelessness being between 57% and 90% (Homelessness Policy Research Institute, 2020).
+This data is relatively consistent with recent national estimates of unemployment rates between 57 and 90 percent among people experiencing homelessness (Homelessness Policy Research Institute, 2020), which may be further complicated by the presence of untreated mental health issues and involvement in the criminal justice system (Tiderington, et al., 2019).
 Furthermore, it is important to note that discrimination by potential employers regarding housing and criminal backgrounds was a significant barrier to employment identified in the listening session with people who are homeless.

 Approximately fifty-five percent (55.36%, n=31) of participants are not receiving any wages or income, while almost forty-three percent (42.86%, n=24) have some form of income.
 One participant preferred not to report their income.
 The types of reported income and financial support received by participants included employment wages (28.13%, n=18), government assistance (12.5%, n=8), and support from a partner, family member, and/or friend (7.81%, n=5).
 While almost twenty-two percent (21.88%, n=14) preferred to self-describe their financial support, eleven (n=11) of these participants described forms of government assistance.
 This would increase the total number of participants reporting receiving government assistance to nineteen (n=19), or approximately thirty percent (29.68%).
+Monthly government assistance such as disability or Social Security is not adequate to afford Fair Market Rent in Waynesville.
+For example, and individual whose only income is their Social Security can afford to pay roughly \$490 per month in rent (based on Waynesville's mean Social Security of \$19,629). tong ,